While the informal dining ambience makes dinner at Wild Honey Inn relaxed and easy,

 Because we work with seasonal produce, our menu is always evolving.

-We change our daily menu each evening before we open for dinner.
+We change our menu most evenings before we open for dinner.

 The wine and beverage list at Wild Honey Inn echoes the ethos of the food.
 We offer an impressive range of wines – with a good mix of traditional favourites as well as new world varieties.
 Many are served by the glass.